 Overall, concrete stains work wonderfully on both interior and exterior projects.
 They hold up under UV exposure and normal wear and tear.
 Finally, while they have a fixed color range, they can be used to create some truly stunning translucent designs and patterns.

-Concrete dyes don’t react chemically to concrete—in other words, there’s not as much educated guessing going on when you apply a dye as there is when you apply a stain.
+Concrete dyes don’t react chemically to concrete – in other words, there’s not as much educated guessing going on when you apply a dye as there is when you apply a stain.
 Because dyes don’t bond to concrete, the color that comes out of the packaging is the color you’ll get, within reason.

 Concrete is porous on its own, and the dye is made up of exceedingly tiny particles that will penetrate the surface, creating a striking end result.
-This process happens quite quickly, though, which means that there isn’t very much room for error.
+This process happens quite quickly, though, which means that there isn’t much room for error.
 You’d better have a game plan in place before getting started!

 Concrete dyes are either water or solvent-based, and they’re typically available as a powder, in solution, or as a liquid concentrate.
-Their color range is virtually limitless—but mixing and arriving at the proper hue is up to you.
-Finally, they don’t hold up well under ultraviolet light, so they’re either best kept for interior projects or used with a UV sealer.
+Their color range is virtually limitless – but mixing and arriving at the proper hue is up to you.

 In some cases, you can actually use both a concrete stain and a concrete dye to achieve a unique concrete tint.
 That said, what is the best way to go about choosing one or the other?

-Here are a few tips…
+Here are a few tips.

 • You want to imitate another material, such as polished marble or tanned leather.